 Abandoned carts are people that are in the checkout process, but then decide to leave your website for whatever reason before completing their purchase.

 Recovering these purchases can boost your conversion rate as well:

 The abandoned carts when recovered can increase sales and lead to better conversion rate.
 Abandoned Cart emails saw an open rate of 41.18% and top 10 percent of companies are doing at least three times their average performance due to a higher recovery rate of the abandoned carts.From Chargebee

 There could be a lot of reasons why people might abandon your checkout process.
 Just take a look at this infographic:

 Did you know all these reasons?

-If you want to learn more about recovering your abandoned carts, then I suggest reading this awesome article here:
+If you want to learn more about recovering your abandoned carts, then I suggest reading one, or both, of the articles below:

 Getting Started with Dropshipping in 2020